chocolatey/choco-wiki/Moderation.md

 ### New Reviewers / Moderators
 - Become familiar with the package guidelines and all of the different Chocolatey functions available.
 - Join the chocolatey-moderators at google groups dot com mailing list.
 This is required for communication with maintainers.
-- Join Gitter, and hang out in the [Choco Gitter Room](https://gitter.im/chocolatey/choco) from time to time.
+- Join Gitter and hang out in the [Choco Gitter Room](https://gitter.im/chocolatey/choco) from time to time.